Tamworth, New South Wales: Tamworth Town Hall

 The Tamworth Town Hall, located in the Tamworth Central Business District, is a historical building used for events, conferences and concerts.
 Additionally, it is commonly used for career expos, antique shows, meetings and conventions.
 It was built in 1934, has a proscenium stage, a gallery and a seating capacity of 1074 people.

 Tamworth Regional Entertainment Centre

 Tamworth Regional Entertainment Centre is located in the suburb of Hillvue.
 It is a multipurpose centre with a seating capacity of 5,100, and is the biggest of its kind outside the New South Wales and south-east Queensland metropolitan areas.

+Health

+Tamworth in 2020 was dubbed Australia's "Fattest" for having the highest rate of obesity by the Australian Bureau of Statistics, 69.6% of residents undertook low or no level of exercise (top 10 highest rate of inactivity) 20.2% smoked tobacco (the highest rate in the state) and 19.6% consumed alcohol at a high risk.
+23.5% of adults have high blood pressure.
+There has been media criticism for the amount of fast food establishments in Tamworth with the town receiving its fourth McDonalds.
+Hungry Jacks is also looking to add another restaurant.
+The council approved the restaurants because of its potential to create jobs.